"For as long as any cat can remember, four clans have ruled the forest: ThunderClan, ShadowClan, WindClan and RiverClan."

 In addition, Firestar has a split mentorship for two moons between Lionheart and Tigerstar.
 As you would expect, they argue a lot.
 However, two moons into his apprenticeship, he gets Bluestar as his permanent mentor.

-Overly-Long Name: Most of the cats of the Tribe of Rushing water have these, like Brook Where Small Fish Swim or Teller of the Pointed Stones.
+Overly Long Name: Most of the cats of the Tribe of Rushing water have these, like Brook Where Small Fish Swim or Teller of the Pointed Stones.

 Past Life Memories: Cinderheart has memories of her past life as Cinderpelt, but she has only ever shown signs of remembering them in her dreams, or recalls her past life subconsciously; for example, Cinderpelt's former apprentice Leafpool notes Cinderheart flicks her paw in the same way Cinderpelt did, as well as another character once thinking she was acting Wise Beyond Her Years, and Cinderheart remembering the distance between the Great Sycamore and ThunderClan's camp in the Forest, even though she had been born after the Clans had left the Forest.
 Eventually she does recover all her memories of being Cinderpelt.

 Any apprentice who's worth their salt in battle counts, particularly Thistlepaw from Bluestar's Prophecy.
+He fought a dog.
+And won.

 Power Trio: Firepaw, Graypaw, and Ravenpaw formed one in Into the Wild before Ravenpaw left.
 In Power of Three, Jayfeather, Lionblaze, and Hollyleaf formed one before Hollyleaf supposedly died.
 She was then replaced by Dovewing.